harshit-2004/CareerSync/README.md

 # CareerSync
-Placement platform for Colleage managed by TPO
+Placement platform for College managed by TPO